 Can I drink the water in Guanajuato?

-We do not recommend drinking tap water in Peru.
+We do not recommend drinking tap water in Mexico.
 For environmental reasons, try to avoid buying bottled water.
-Fill a reusable water bottle or canteen with filtered water; ask your leader where filtered water can be found.
-It’s also advisable to peel fruit and vegetables before eating.
+Fill a reusable water bottle or canteen with filtered water which we will always have available in our van, or ask your leader where filtered water can be found.
+It’s also advisable to peel fruit and vegetables before eating to cut down on the chance of food born illness.

 Is it safe to travel through Guanajuato?